gBoole01/simple-discord-bot/README.md

 # Simple Discord Bot

-This is my first discord bot, just exploring what we can do with the discord.js library !
+This is a simple discord bot, just exploring what we can do with the discord.js library !

 ## Usage